 The recent fiftieth anniversaries of the adoption and entry into force of the Antarctic Treaty, the fourth International Polar Year, and the centenaries of Heroic Era Antarctic expeditions have increased general awareness of the polar regions.
-Over the past year, declared interest in joining the Antarctic Treaty System by a number of states (most particularly Malaysia, Pakistan and Iran) has ensured regular media interest in the region.
+Over the past couple of years, declared interest in joining the Antarctic Treaty System by a number of states (most particularly Malaysia, Pakistan and Iran) has ensured regular media interest in the region.
 Furthermore, in the midst of these developments, the historic international activity in Antarctica, scientific cooperation between participants from now more than 60 countries, appears to be strengthening.
-Media coverage has brought information about the Antarctic continent to millions of people around the world and has prompted them to consider the benefits that humankind receives from the time, effort, and money invested in Antarctica, and to increasingly apply generic standards of public scrutiny to policies, processes and established norms of behaviour there.
+Media coverage (now including popular books, films, television programs) and artistic representations and installations have brought information about the Antarctic continent to millions of people around the world and has prompted them to consider the benefits that humankind receives from the time, effort, and money invested in Antarctica, and to increasingly apply generic standards of public scrutiny to policies, processes and established norms of behaviour there.
 In other words, they have been given reasons to consider the value of Antarctica.
 In addition, the costs of human activities in Antarctica, not merely from an economic perspective but also from environmental, social and cultural points of view, are increasingly acknowledged.
 Consequently, and in light of the coverage of the many aspects of human endeavour in the Antarctic, policy-makers, educators, scientists and the wider public are asked to weigh multiple costs and benefits (that is to say, values) against one another.